top of page

 Incentives: An expectation that encourages or motivates people to behave a certain way.

 Free Transactions: A transaction between two or more parties that is not coerced.
-THe motivation being increased satisfaction for all parties.
+Each parties having the right to say no. The motivation being increased satisfaction for all parties.

 Quotas: Limitations on imported goods.